FAIRmat-NFDI/pynxtools/docs/how-tos/using-pynxtools-test-framework.md

 ## How to write an integration test for a reader plugin with `pynxtools.testing`
 It is very simple to write a test to verify the plugin integration with `pynxtools` within the plugin's tests directory.
 The developer can place the test where they want, but they need to use the provided test interface from `pynxtools`.
 An example test for `pynxtools-FOO` (a demo plugin) plugin is given below:

-## How to write integration-test for the reader plugin with `pynxtools.testing`

-It is very simple to write a test to verify the plugin integration with `pynxtools` from plugin tests directory.
-The developer can write the test where they want, only they need to use the provided test interface from `pynxtools`.
-An example test for `pynxtools-FOO` (a demo plugin name) plugin as follows:
 ```python
 # test_plugin.py